Housing and Residence Life

 of the program at the end of each quarter if they are eligible.

-- Students approved to move out at the end of the quarter, or those who change host families, must give their host families 20 days' notice.
+- Students approved to move out at the end of the quarter, or those who change host families, are encouraged to give their host families 20 days' notice.

 - We work on a 30-days-a-month calendar with a three-day grace period.